 Have you had a similar experience – been shocked by a diagnosis, felt like you’ve taken your health for granted, or had an a-ha moment when you realized there may be another way to heal?

 I’m so curious to know your story too.
-Share with us in the comments or email me.
+Share with us in the comments or grab some time on my calendar if you want to chat.
 I’d love to talk to you more about it.